 H. H. Richardson's last surviving work in Chicago was commissioned by John and Frances Glessner.
 This urban residential masterpiece's radical design perplexed neighbors but was quickly embraced by architects for its innovative floor plan.
 With principal rooms facing inward toward a light-filled private courtyard, it helped create a new American style of residential architecture.
 An important collection of original furnishings features pieces representing the Aesthetic, Modern Gothic, English and American Arts and Crafts movements.
-Glessner House was saved from demolition in 1966 thanks to preservation efforts that resulted in the creation of both the Glessner House Museum and the Chicago Architecture Foundation.
+Glessner House was saved from demolition in 1966 thanks to efforts that resulted in the creation of both the Glessner House Museum and the Chicago Architecture Foundation.